YaLTeR/OpenAG/README.md

 2. Install Git from https://git-scm.com/.
 Make sure you add it to PATH.
 3. Install CMake from https://cmake.org.
 Make sure you add it to PATH.
 4. On the start window on Visual Studio, select Clone or Check out Code.
 Under repository location, type `https://github.com/yalter/openag`
-5. Go to where you saved this cloned repo, right click ans select 'Git Bash Here.'
+5. Go to where you saved this cloned repo, right click and select 'Git Bash Here.'
 In Git, type: `git submodule update --init`
 6. `mkdir build`
 7. `cd build`
 8. `cmake .. -G "Visual Studio 15 2017"`